dubhalley/Vactrol_Enclosure/README.md

 An LDR is sensitive to light, and its internal resistance varies when illuminated.
 The more light it receives, the lower its internal resistance.

-When you mold an LED in resin, you get a Vactrol.
-You could also place an LED and an LDR in a tube or Heat-shrink tubing, you get a Vactrol.
+When you mold an LED and a LDR in resin or place an LED and an LDR in a 3D printed tube or Heat-shrink tubing, you get a Vactrol.

 In other words, you have a resistance that you can vary by turning the LED on more or less.